Generic Name: belimumab (be LIM ue mab)

 You should not use Benlysta if you are allergic to belimumab.

-To make sure you can safely receive Benlysta, tell your doctor if you have any of these other conditions:
+To make sure Benlysta is safe for you, tell your doctor if you have ever had:

 an active or chronic infection;